timsong-cpp/papers/2255_reference_temporary/reference_temporary.md

 be used as the basis of a constraint or as a `static_assert` condition.
 Additionally, such a change requires library wording to react, as `is_convertible` is currently defined in terms of such a return statement.
-While such a language change may be desirable, it is neither necessary nor sufficiently to accomplish the goals of this paper.
+While such a language change may be desirable, it is neither necessary nor sufficient to accomplish the goals of this paper.
 It can be proposed separately if desired.

 During a previous EWG telecon discussion, some have suggested inventing some